-Thai Yellow curry is one of the more popular Thai curries outside of Thailand.
-The curry paste is made from several ingredients that include herbs, spices, dried peppers, shrimp paste, and curry powder.
-The color yellow is from turmeric, a bright yellow rhizome herb that belongs to the ginger family.
-Those ingredients are either mixed together in a mortar and pestle or in a food processor to form a thick and semi-dry paste that is then used to make curry dishes.
+Thai Yellow curry is one of the more popular dishes outside of Thailand.
+The curry paste is made from several aromatic spices and herbs, including dried peppers, shrimp paste, and curry powder.
+The bright yellow color yellow is from the ground or fresh turmeric.
+A fragrant rhizome that belongs to the ginger family.
+These ingredients are either mixed in a mortar and pestle or in a food processor to form a smooth paste that is then used to make many Thai curry recipes.

 - This recipe requires very few ingredients with minimal steps to make it.
 The curry can be put together for dinner in 30 minutes or less.

 - Yellow curry is milder than many other popular Thai curries, making it a good recipe to introduce to newbies intimidated by the spiciness of Thai food.
 I used coconut cream and coconut milk, making this recipe super creamy and mild but flavorful.

 - Easily adaptable with protein choices.
 You can use any protein—chicken, beef, pork, seafood, and tofu.

 - Make a vegetarian Thai yellow curry by omitting the chicken and adding only vegetables.
 Super easy, healthy, and delicious too!

 - Curries make a perfect breakfast the next morning!
 Reheat, serve with jasmine rice or bread, then serve with over easy fry egg on top.
 It's the best and most hearty breakfast EVER!

 Like all the other Thai curry pastes, yellow curry pastes can be made from scratch or bought from the Asian markets.
 Both options are wonderful.
 However, if you are new to Thai cuisine, I highly recommend starting with store-bought pastes until you are familiar with the flavor profile.
 Try out a few different brands to see which ones you like best.